sakaki-/gentoo-on-rpi-64bit/README.md

 You don't need to read the following notes to use the image, but they may help you better understand what is going on!

 * For simplicity, the image uses a single `ext4` root partition (includes `/home`), which [by default](#morespace) will be auto-resized to fill all remaining free space on the microSD card on first boot.
-Also, to allow large packages (such as `gcc`) to be built from source without running out of memory, a 1.5 GiB swapfile has been set up at `/var/cache/swap/swap1`.
+Also, to allow large packages (such as `gcc`) to be built from source without running out of memory, a 768 MiB swapfile has been set up at `/var/cache/swap/swap1`.
 Feel free to modify this configuration as desired (be sure to change `/etc/fstab` if you do).
 Note that `bcmrpi3_defconfig` does _not_ currently set `CONFIG_ZSWAP`).
    > Incidentally, it *is* possible to get the Pi 3 to boot from a USB drive (no microSD card required); see for example [these instructions](http://www.makeuseof.com/tag/make-raspberry-pi-3-boot-usb/).
 However, try this at your own risk!
 Alternatively, you can retain `/boot` on the microSD card, but use a USB drive for the system root (remember to modify `/boot/cmdline.txt` and `/etc/fstab` accordingly, if you choose to go this route).

 * Because the Pi has no battery-backed real time clock (RTC), I have used the `swclock` (rather than the more usual `hwclock`) OpenRC boot service on the image - this simply sets the clock on boot to the recorded last shutdown time.
 An NTP client, `chronyd`, is also configured, and this will set the correct time as soon as a valid network connection is established.